Aditya2664-oss172/excel-workflow-automation/README.md

 # 📊 Excel Workflow Automation Tool

-A Python-based automation tool to **clean, validate, and transform large Excel/CSV datasets**.
-It reduces manual effort in repetitive data preparation tasks by **80%** and improves accuracy.
+An interactive Streamlit-based tool for automating Excel/CSV data workflows.
+This tool allows users to clean, validate, transform, analyze, and generate reports from Excel datasets, all in one platform.

 ---